Panithecracker/Delta-Hedging/README.md

 # Future work:
 After learning what the Black Scholes formula accomplishes and seeing it succeed in the numerical exploration of this project, I have thought of the following follow-up matters on this interesting topic :
-- Derive the distribution of the error and use its deviation to obtain a tight bid-ask spread while ensuring no losses with high confidence
+- Derive an explicit formula for the hedge error
-- Extend the model to include transaction costs
+- Account for transaction costs
-- Backtest with historical data
+- Test against historical data
-- Learn about other strategies like delta-gamma
+- Learn how to analyse and derive other hedging strategies like Gamma hedging
-- Use Pdes integrators for more complex models like Heston
+- Explore local volatility and stochastic volatility models
+- Learn how to model the risk free rate